wiaio/slate/source/index.md

 Parameter | Type | Description
 --------- | ----------- | -----------
-name | String | Name of the event data | Object | Event data timestamp | Timestamp | Timestamp of the event in milliseconds (optional)
+name | String | Name of the event.
+Alphanumeric characters only.
+We recommend using camel case with the first letter being lower case (e.g. thisIsMyFirstEvent). data | Object | Event data object timestamp | Timestamp | Timestamp of the event in milliseconds

 ### Reserved Events